TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Adding a router

 Let's make a small app to understand how this router is implemented.
 Create a new React project and let's start by adding some mock pages as an example.
-Create a new `Profile.js` file with the following component:
+Create a new `Profile.jsx` file with the following component:

 ~~~jsx
 const Profile = () => {